-217 309.6-2.
+309.6-2.
 Carrying a Prohibited Weapon.
-A person commits the civil infraction of carrying a 218 219 prohibited weapon if he or she bears or carries on or about his or her person, whether in the open 220 or concealed, a weapon on Tribal property, including any buildings, gaming or retail business, 221 facility, construction site, fleet vehicle, or at any event sponsored by the Nation.
+A person commits the civil infraction of carrying a prohibited weapon if he or she bears or carries on or about his or her person, whether in the open or concealed, a weapon on Tribal property, including any buildings, gaming or retail business, facility, construction site, fleet vehicle, or at any event sponsored by the Nation.

-222 (a) Exceptions.
-An individual shall not be considered to have committed the civil 223 infraction of carrying a prohibited weapon if he or she is actively engaged in:
+(a) Exceptions.
+An individual shall not be considered to have committed the civil infraction of carrying a prohibited weapon if he or she is actively engaged in:

-- transport or distribute cash;

-- 227 (2) hunting, fishing, or trapping in accordance with the Nation's laws and rules 228 governing hunting, fishing, and trapping; or
+- (1) the performance of the duties of his or her employment which requires a weapon to be carried, including sworn law enforcement officers or vendors who transport or distribute cash; - 227 228 - (2) hunting, fishing, or trapping in accordance with the Nation's laws and rules governing hunting, fishing, and trapping; or

-- 229 (3) cultural activities or ceremonies.
+(3) cultural activities or ceremonies.

-- 230 309.6-3.
+230 231 309.6-3.
 Gang Related Activity.
-A person commits the civil infraction of gang activity if he or 231 she participates in any activity with a gang which:
+A person commits the civil infraction of gang activity if he or she participates in any activity with a gang which:

-- 232 233

-- (a) creates an atmosphere of fear and intimidation in the community; - (b) engages in acts injurious to the public health, safety, or morals of the Nation; or - (c) engages in gang-focused illegal activity either individually or collectively.
+(a) creates an atmosphere of fear and intimidation in the community;

+(b) engages in acts injurious to the public health, safety, or morals of the Nation; or

+- (c) engages in gang-focused illegal activity either individually or collectively.
 309.6-4.
 Throwing or Shooting Projectiles.
-A person commits the civil infraction of throwing or shooting projectiles if he or she throws or shoots any object, stone, snowball, or other projectile by hand or by any other means, at any person, or at or into any building, street, sidewalk, alley, highway, park, playground or other public place.
+A person commits the civil infraction of throwing or shooting projectiles if he or she throws or shoots any object, stone, snowball, or other projectile - 237 by hand or by any other means, at any person, or at or into any building, street, sidewalk, alley, highway, park, playground or other public place.